eCTD document templates

 Document header information and prefilled document naming properties with naming suggestions to ensure consistent use of metadata and allow for optimal reuse of contents.

 Hidden regulatory guidance is given to help the authors.
 Practical experience is included either as hidden text or in separate manuals for CTD modules and subsections (e.g. M2, 32P and 32S).

 Preformatted contents and tables

 Pre-formatted text and tables are included for standardised CTD sections.
 This ensures including consistent information and details across documents, sections and dossiers.

 The granularity and naming of the submission templates and submission content plan are compliant and follow the same principles.
 Together they form a powerful and practical tool set.
-Both, the Qdossier submission templates and submission content plan can also be used (and aquired) separately.
+Both, the Qdossier submission templates and submission content plan can also be used (and acquired) separately.

 Where possible, the templates apply tabular formats or bullet lists for factual information.
 The factual information is often given as placeholders for factual values.
-These placeholders are in line with ISO IDMP terminology and/or FDA PQ/CMC terminology.
-These placeholders can be considered for auto-population of regulatory information from a RIM database (example).
+These placeholders are in line with ISO IDMP and/or FDA PQ/CMC terminology.
+The placeholders can be considered for auto-population of regulatory information from a RIM database (example).

 Qdossier, deliberately used default Word as much as possible, to prevent dependency of a Qdossier toolbar installation.
 Since the introduction of Office 2010, a custom toolbar, called ribbon, can easily be created.
 If users know this feature, it also allows them to create similar ribbons easily in other Office applications and you can involve any additional author, without purchasing more licenses (example).